nickrenfo2/documoto-challenge/README.md

 # Installing
 Clone the repository to your project directory.

-run `npm install` to install dependencies.
+Then, run `npm install` to install dependencies.

 After dependencies are installed, run `npm build` to generate compiled files.

-run `npm start` to start the server.
+Finally, run `npm start` to start the server.
 Visit `localhost:5001` to see the index page (Page List).

 ## Configuring the Api Url